Argentine Battle Rifle 🇦🇷 762Nato SAFN49 #Shorts

 Quick Summary

-The Argentine FN 49 battle rifle was modified to fire 7.62 NATO and use 20-round detachable magazines.
-It features a gas-operated piston system, last-round bolt hold open, a large paddle magazine release, and a trigger-blocking safety selector.
+The Argentine variant of the FN 49 battle rifle was converted to fire 7.62 NATO and equipped with 20-round detachable box magazines.
+It features a gas-operated piston system, last-round bolt hold open, and a trigger-blocking safety selector, offering enhanced combat capabilities.

 Chapters